Investing in Our Students’ Future

-The Community Malta Agency is the governmental agency responsible for administering and processing all Maltese citizenship-related matters.
+Community Malta Agency is the Government Agency responsible for administering all Maltese citizenship-related matters.
 Through this agreement, funds from the previous citizenship by investment programme and the newly set up residency regulations possibly leading to citizenship will be invested in St Paul’s Bay’s Primary School, Naxxar’s Senior School, and the Wardija Resource Centre.

 The agreement was signed at the Wardija Resource Centre, which is part of the Maria Regina College offering special education after compulsory school age.
 With an investment of around €40,000, work will be done on a multisensory room, where skills related to students’ senses will be developed.
 In collaboration with the University of Malta, a new garden will also be planted for the purpose of creating a habitat for endemic butterflies, all while increasing their reproduction possibilities.
 Another section is to have an apiary where students can learn and enjoy their free time.
 A structure at the entrance will also be set up for sheltering students making their way into the school.

 At the St Paul’s Bay’s Primary School, the first room dedicated to creativity and innovation will be launched with an investment of €35,000.
 In this room, teaching will be done in interdisciplinary ways, mixing science, technology, engineering, and the arts, in order to increase the scientific literacy and critical thinking of students.

 At Naxxar’s Senior School, an investment of around €30,000 will be utilised for new curtains and a mechanised projector for the school’s stage.
 This is to encourage students to keep participating in visual and artistic activities, as this will help them learn to think creatively and develop critical thinking which can be applied in all areas of learning.